AlexanderMaxRanabel/AlexanderMaxRanabel/README.md

 Projects(Serious ones):
 - Lambda Shade (Hacky stuff for Minecraft)
 - Elgo (A discord bot written in pyhton)
+- FocusCenter(A tool which has built in features for focusing written in rust)
+-
 Things I Like:
 - Programming and Computers
 - Degenaracy(I am a Furry >w<)